We all know that exercise is an important part of staying healthy, but many people assume that as we get older, we should slow down.

 Every time we exercise, our brains release endorphins which can help to alleviate stress, anxiety, and depression.
-These chemicals can improve your mood, keep your brain healthy and improve the quality of your sleep.
-All of these factors significantly contribute to overall quality of life – and living life to the fullest is a key ingredient in staying independent.
+These chemicals can improve mood, keep your brain healthy, and improve the quality of your sleep.
+All these factors significantly contribute to the overall quality of life and ability to remain independent.

 Dancing is another activity that has a powerful effect on your mood as well as your body.
-According to the New York Times, learning to dance can be a “potent way to slow the effects of ageing, strengthening both the body and the mind.”
+According to research, learning to dance can be an effective way to slow the effects of ageing, and strengthen both the body and mind.

-If you’ve never been especially active or are out of shape, it’s easy to feel daunted at the idea of including exercise in your daily life.
-But be gentle on yourself, and go at your own pace.
-It only takes a small amount of physical activity to have a big impact on your quality of life.
+If you’ve never been particularly active or are out of shape, it’s easy to feel daunted at the idea of including exercise in your daily life.
+But be gentle with yourself and go at your own pace.
+Remember, it only takes a small amount of physical activity to have a big impact on your quality of life.

-Investing in your physical and psychological health in your 50s and 60s is the most rewarding gift you can give yourself.
-Remember, it’s not just about adding years to your life – it’s about adding life to your years.
+Investing in your physical and psychological health in your 50s and 60s is one of the most rewarding gifts you can give yourself.
+It’s not just about adding years to your life – it’s about adding life to your years.